fnmdx111/Towel/README.md

 License
 ----

-This project is licensed under GPLv3.
+This project is licensed under BSD 3-Clause License.